 I am a writer and researcher fascinated by how humans create their world with relatively simple resources, like words, or, in the case of my history of the crawfish boat, a small number of stock pieces of material.
 Complex things, like legends or boats, are made up of simpler, smaller things.
 And folk things are designed by diverse networks of individuals, each of whom draws upon their well of experience and expertise.
 Informal and undocumented by nature, such processes present more initial difficulties to analyze and understand, but they can also reveal much more about who and what we are as humans making, and making their way through, the world.
 This way of approaching the study of culture has attracted audiences in Europe, China, as well as the U.S. and has been included not only in humanities programs and publications but also in management development programs of Fortune 500 companies.
 For a complete list of publications and presentations, see the vita.

 I am a faculty member in the Department of English at the University of Louisiana.
-I am delighted to help individuals, groups, organizations, and institutions when asked, and I can be reached by a variety of methods:
+I am delighted to help individuals, groups, organizations, and institutions when asked, and I can be reached by a variety of methods.
+If you need to reach me quickly, please telephone the English department — +1-337-482-6906, and they will gladly find me for you.
+If you want to reach me by:

-- by regular mail at the Department of English, University of Louisiana, Lafayette, LA 70504;
+- Post: Department of English, University of Louisiana, Lafayette, LA 70504

-- by e-mail at johnlaudun at gmail or at my last name at louisiana dot edu.
+- E-mail: last name at louisiana dot edu

 About Usage of Materials on This Site